ucsffrancislab/ucsffrancislab.github.io/docs/xTea.md

 Those chrs are in the clip file by not the disc file.
 Doesn't really look like a problem.

 Somehow the filtering isn't keeping anything.
 Expected?
 Or fail?

+So this really only works on DNA.
+Ran on NA12878 DNA `/.../CEPH-ENA-PRJEB3381/20220406-xTea-Demo/`  for HERV, Alu, SVA, and L1.
+Seemed to work fine.